rofaidamicro/django-hello-world-example1/README.md

 ## Example 2: Improved Django Page with MVT Pattern
 This example builds on Example 1 by introducing the Model-View-Template (MVT) pattern.
-It includes animations, theme switching, and a fun cat gallery.
+It includes animations.

 Features:

 Dynamic animations and theme switching
-Cat gallery with hover effects
+Cat gallery (because I'm obssessed!)
-Random fun facts about cats displayed dynamically
+Random fun facts about cats displayed
 ## Example 3: Cloud Message Board

 This example implements a cloud-based message board using Django.
 Users can: